GonzalezMan4011/idevicerestore_qemu-t8030_applesilicon/README.md

 For the normal project for which this fork is based off, [go here](https://github.com/libimobiledevice/idevicerestore).

 Links for the recommend projects this fork is most likely to be use with.
-The 2nd one is a fork of the 1st one and has last been updated 8 months ago.
+The 2nd one is a fork of the 1st one and has been in sort-of active development while the 1st hasn't been worked on since late-2022 and was archived in 2023.
 It depends on which one you want to use.

 (https://github.com/TrungNguyen1909/qemu-t8030)